smishra2818/move_atp/lab10/lab10.md

    ![](./images/boot-volume1.png)

-    ## Step 5: Export the Custom Image to the Object Storage
+    ## Task 5: Export the Custom Image to the Object Storage

     Now let’s export your custom image to the Oracle Object Store so it can be used by others.